rnorthconference/rnorthconference.github.io/content/about.md

 Are you an intermediate or advanced R user looking for an opportunity to expand your knowledge and connect with the diverse R community in the Twin Cities?
 We'd love for you to join us VIRTUALLY at noRth 2021 on September 29-30, 2021.
 We remain virtual this year to avoid continued travel uncertainty, but hope to be back in person in 2022. <a href="https://learning.umn.edu/portal/events/reg/participantTypeSelection.do?method=load&entityId=27365133"> **CLICK HERE TO REGISTER** </a>

 **BRAND NEW THIS YEAR: We are open for contributed talks in 2021!
-If you are interested, please <a href="https://docs.google.com/forms/d/1Xj7rtbvf_XapQYNNIXroS-Ek3-O3y7zx1aZUXQ-nfd0/edit?ts=60560b32&gxids=7628"> submit your proposal through this Google form before May 31, 2021.</a>**
+If you are interested, please <a href="https://docs.google.com/forms/d/1Xj7rtbvf_XapQYNNIXroS-Ek3-O3y7zx1aZUXQ-nfd0/edit?ts=60560b32&gxids=7628"> submit your proposal through this Google form before June 30, 2021.</a>**

 **SCHOLARSHIPS: We are continuing to support registration scholarships.
 Please submit your application using the contact form below.**